anacletu/C-Algorithm-Playground/README.md

 #### Runtime Measurement

 The manual tests include a runtime measurement feature using the `clock` function.
-However, the provided arrays in the tests are for illustrative purposes only and may not yield relevant results.
+However, the provided values and arrays in the tests are for illustrative purposes only and may not yield relevant results.
 To obtain meaningful runtime data:

 1. Open the corresponding manual test file.
 2. Locate the section that measures and prints the runtime.
-3. Customize the test arrays by replacing them with larger, more challenging datasets that better represent real-world scenarios.
+3. Customize the test values by replacing them with larger, more challenging datasets that better represent real-world scenarios.

-**Note:** The default arrays provided are meant as examples and may not sufficiently stress the algorithms for accurate runtime comparisons.
-Customizing the arrays will ensure more relevant and insightful results.
+**Note:** The default arrays and values provided are meant as examples and may not sufficiently stress the algorithms for accurate runtime comparisons.
+Customizing the numbers will ensure more relevant and insightful results.

 ## Contribution